 Gathering, synthesising and communicating the best scientific evidence is essential to ensuring the success of any policy decisions.
 The 2018/19 BES Policy Fellowship with the UK Government offers the chance to be at the heart of this process.
 The 2018/19 Fellowship will be hosted by Defra’s Environment Analysis Unit, the team tasked with pulling together science and data from across the organisation to support policymaking.

 The Fellowship will provide a prestigious opportunity for BES members to gain first-hand experience of working within government, improving their policy knowledge and awareness, developing their science communication skills, and building their professional networks at an exciting and crucial time for environmental policy.
 The Fellowship will also help to foster wider links between the ecological and policy communities, and support policy development informed by outstanding science.

 A maximum of £20,000 is available from the BES to support the Fellowship.
 Applicants are asked to specify and justify the amount of funding requested and how it would be spent.

 - Salary costs for the applicant, including national insurance and superannuation, but not estates or indirect costs.

 Facilities, including laptop and office space (hot desking) will be provided by Defra.

 Register/log into our online grants system, complete your contact details, and navigate to ‘Your Applications’.

-Applications opened on 22 May and the deadline is 9am 20 July.
+Applications opened on 28 August and the deadline is 23:59 on 30 September.
 Alongside the online application form, candidates will be asked to provide:

 - A CV.